adatamonk/cdn-create-a-node/README.md

 so have that created before running the script

+there is a smaple file in this repo `main.yml.sample`

 ------------------------------------------------------------

 if you want to install the health check script you will need to have a fully edited version of it ready in it's own git repo